 Different guns and chokes will handle different shotshell loads differently.
 This is why serious shooters are urged to test pattern consistently by shooting into large (3-foot x 3-foot feet) sheets of paper or cardboard at hunting ranges (25- to 50 yards) to check for pattern density and consistency.
 Buy the ammo that performs best in your gun.

-For a fine selection of Shotgun Ammunition, click here.
+Shop Sportsman’s Guide for a fine selection of Shotgun Ammunition.